selagroup/node_course/Challenges/Express/README.md

 module.exports ={ get, getOne, create, update, remove }

 ```
-6. you should proper error handling and data validation (using the express-validator middleware) for the appropriate end points.
+6. you should implement proper error handling and data validation (using the express-validator middleware) for the appropriate end points.